On two unimodal descent polynomials: Introduction

+except that $d_{4,1}=d_{4,2}=4$.
+In particular, the polynomial $D_n(t)$ is unimodal and the maximum coefficient is reached at the center $\lfloor n/2\rfloor$. \end{theorem} \begin{remark} This kind of spiral property was first observed by Zhang~\cite{zh} for the {\em excedance polynomial} on derangements.
+A type B analogue of Zhang's result was later proved by Chen, Tang and Zhao~\cite{ctz} and further generalized by Shin and Zeng~\cite[Corollary 7]{sz} to colored derangements, i.e., derangements in wreath product $\Z_r\rtimes \S_n$ for $r\geq 2$. \end{remark}

 The rest of this paper is organized as follows.
-Section~\ref{sec:spswdt} provides two alternative descriptions of separable permutations, which we take the liberty to name as ``Schr\"oder words'' and ``di-sk trees''.
-Utilizing these new models and a crucial bijection, a proof of Theorem~\ref{gamma:s} is given in Section~\ref{sec:gammasep}.
-We shall prove Theorem~\ref{thm:spiral} in Section~\ref{sec:spiral} and supply two alternative proofs of the $\gamma$-positivity for $S_n(t)$ in Section~\ref{sec:sepgf}.
-The first one builds on a different action on the di-sk trees, while the second one is based on further analysis on the generating function for $S_n(t)$.
-Finally we conclude with some remarks and conjectures.
+In Section~\ref{sec:spswdt}, we build a simple bijection between separable permutations and some rooted binary trees that we shall call direct-skew trees (or di-sk trees).
+Utilizing the model of di-sk trees and a crucial bijection, a proof of Theorem~\ref{gamma:s} is given in Section~\ref{sec:gammasep}.
+We prove Theorem~\ref{thm:spiral} in Section~\ref{sec:spiral}.
+Finally, we conclude the paper with some remarks and conjectures.